 Afarak Group is a public limited company in Finland.
 Afarak Group is a chrome mining and minerals producer focused on delivering sustainable growth with a speciality alloys business in southern Europe and a ferro alloys business in southern Africa.
-The Group's parent company is Afarak Group Plc (business ID: 0618181-8).
+The Group's parent company is Afarak Group SE (business ID: 0618181-8) (previously Afarak Group plc).
 The parent company is domiciled in Helsinki, Finland, and its registered address is Kaisaniemenkatu 4, 00100 Helsinki, Finland.
-Copies of the consolidated financial statements are available at Afarak Group Plc's head office or at the Company's website: www.afarak.com.
+Copies of the consolidated financial statements are available at Afarak Group SE's head office or at the Company's website: www.afarak.com.

-Afarak Group Plc is quoted on the NASDAQ Helsinki Oy (trading code: AFAGR) in the industrials group, in the small-cap category, and on the main market of the London Stock Exchange (AFRK).
+Afarak Group SE is quoted on the NASDAQ Helsinki Oy (trading code: AFAGR) in the industrials group, in the small-cap category, and on the main market of the London Stock Exchange (AFRK).

-For the purpose of reporting according to ESEF regulations: Afarak Group Oyj operated with same name in previous year.
-Afarak Group plc is the ultimate parent of the Group and its principal place of business is Helsinki, Finland.
+For the purpose of reporting according to ESEF regulations: the company changed name from Afarak Group plc to Afarak Group SE during 2022.
+Afarak Group SE is the ultimate parent of the Group and its principal place of business is Helsinki, Finland.
+The ESEF financial statements are unaudited.